thyuen/thyuen.github.io/_pages/cv.md

 - Taught undergraduate and postgraduate courses in computer science and financial technology
 - Research areas: public-key cryptography, blockchain, and privacy
+- Supervision experience includes PhD and Master’s research students in cryptography, privacy, blockchain security, and digital finance.- Supervised seven PhD students and more than ten Master’s students

 ### Senior Researcher, December 2013 – July 2018